China says Britain's plans to disrupt Hong Kong 'doomed to fail'

 Hong Kong police have also issued arrest warrants and bounties against individuals in the UK and elsewhere, it said adding that Britain would not tolerate attempts to intimidate and silence people in its country.

-Hong Kong's legal and judicial systems are at a critical juncture, the report said, adding that while the city's courts remain independent they are having to "adjudicate on an opaque national security law that places the authority of the Chief Executive on security matters above that of their own".
-REUTERS
+Hong Kong's legal and judicial systems are at a critical juncture, the report said, adding that while the city's courts remain independent they are having to "adjudicate on an opaque national security law that places the authority of the Chief Executive on security matters above that of their own."

 Read more of the latest in